What does fact checked mean?

 Strength Training for Wide Receivers

 Strength in the gym does not necessarily translate to skill on the football field.
 Though you may be able to bench press 300 pounds, it takes agility, coordination and full-body power to use that same strength while running with the ball.

-Strength for Speed
+The Right Type of Running: Acceleration, Strength for Speed

-Force and Balance
+Exercises for Force and Balance

 Wide receivers also have to be strong to break tackles, block or make tackles on a turnover.
 These features of play require upper-body strength as well as full-body stability.
 Receivers can strengthen their upper bodies with shoulder presses, shrugs, rows and pull-ups.
 They should also incorporate balance training whenever possible by standing on one leg, doing compound movements such as overhead squats or trading things such as bench presses for standing cable chest presses.
 An effective drill for developing better balance against a tackle involves throwing a heavy medicine ball back and forth with a partner.